 Here Are 7 To-Do List Mistakes to Avoid

 1. Sticking to pen and paper

-The old school method is a favorite for many people.
+The old-school method is a favourite for many people.
 Understandably as there is no better feeling than the satisfaction of taking your pen and crossing off a completed task.
 But by only using pen and paper, you restrict yourself from the cool features and benefits that a digital to-do list software can provide.

 Another benefit is always having it with you wherever you go, because, let’s face it, everyone has a smartphone nowadays, and almost every software comes with a mobile app version.
 So there is no need to remember where that piece of paper is, because presto, your to-do list is on your phone.

 With the list view combined with the task-list add-on, Zenkit makes a great Wunderlist alternative for Wunderlist users looking for a new app come May!

 2. Choosing quantity over quality